LauraOberwetter/01Homework/README.md

 <br>

-<strong> Edits made to CSS:
+<strong> Edits made to CSS: </strong>
 <br>
 -Increased color contrast for better visibility of the company name
 <br>
-- Resized images for a faster page load time
+-Resized images for a faster page load time
 <br>
-- Consolidated classes with identical styling
+-Consolidated classes with identical styling